Scanning Electron Microscopy (SEM)

 For funding purposes, it is essential to acknowledge the Microscopy Facility in all publications that include data derived from the Facility.
 For publications that present data obtained from the scanning electron microscope, this should include the statement:

-"Scanning Electron Microscopy was performed at the VCU - Dept. of Neurobiology & Anatomy Microscopy Facility, supported with funding from NIH-NINDS Center core grant 5P30NS047463 and NIH-NCRR grant 1S10RR022495."
+"Scanning Electron Microscopy was performed at the VCU - Dept. of Anatomy & Neurobiology Microscopy Facility, supported with funding from NIH-NINDS Center core grant 5P30NS047463, NIH-NCI Cancer Center Support Grant P30 CA016059 and NIH-NCRR grant 1S10RR022495."